shakedzy/gin/README.md

 # Gin

-This repository of Reinforcement Learning models to train your computer.
+This is a repository of Reinforcement Learning models designed to train your computer.
-Named after my best training project so far - Gin the dog.
+Named after my favorite training project so far - Gin the dog.

 ![gin_dog](readme_images/gin.jpg)